Exponential self-similar mixing by incompressible flows: Scaling analysis in a quasi-self-similar construction

+\item For later use (in the companion paper~\cite{loss}), we make here and in \ref{r:qssfinal.4} below some additional observations.
+In the case $s=1$, every $\dot{H}^{-r}$ norm of $\rho$ decays exponentially in time for $0 < r < 2$.
+Moreover,if $M_{\tilde r}$ (defined in~\eqref{e:Msigma}) is finite for some $\tilde r \geq 2$, then the $\dot{H}^{-r}$ norm of $\rho$ decays exponentially in time for~$0 < r < \tilde r$.

-(iii)~For later use (in the companion paper~\cite{loss}) we make here the following observation.
-In the case $s=1$, Theorem~\ref{t:ass} provides a velocity field $u$ bounded in $\dot{W}^{1,p}(\R^2)$ uniformly in time and a solution $\rho$ of the continuity equation for which the functional mixing scale decays exponentially in time.
-In addition, for any real number $r \geq 0$, such a velocity field satisfies
+\item In Section~\ref{snake} we will verify Assumptions~\ref{ass2} and~\ref{ass3} for any~$s$ and~$p$ and construct a velocity field $u$ and a solution $\rho$ that are actually smooth in both time and space.
+As a consequence of Theorem~\ref{t:ass}, this velocity field is bounded in~$\dot{W}^{1,p}(\R^2)$ uniformly in time and the functional mixing scale of $\rho$ decays exponentially.
+Additionally, this velocity field satisfies

-This estimates follows from the proof of Lemma~\ref{l:fieldqss} (recalling that in this case $\tau=1$).
+for any real number $r \geq 0$.
+The estimate above follows from the proof of Lemma~\ref{l:fieldqss} (recalling that in this case~$\tau=1$).
 In particular, the Sobolev norms of $u$ of order higher than one grow exponentially in time, while the Sobolev norms of order lower than one decay exponentially in time.

-(iv)~In the case when $s$ is a positive integer, the fact that the velocity field and the solution are supported in $\Qone$ and the locality of the distributional derivative of positive integer order imply the validity of Theorem~\ref{t:ass} with domain the torus $\T^2$. \end{remark}